9-shen/WhatsAppSend/README.md

 PYAUTO_X = 380
 PYAUTO_Y = 310
 ```
-To This must be run the script : pyauto_screen.py <br>
+To do This must be run the script : pyauto_screen.py <br>
 and get the X,Y Position
 ```bash
 # pyauto_screen.py